Overview

 University of Manchester, Photon Science Institute, England.

 It was at the University of Manchester where I did my PhD.
-I learned (e,2e) coincidence techniques and performed experimental (e,2e) studies on both nitrogen $(N_2)$ and methane $(CH_4)$ molecules.
+I learned (e,2e) coincidence techniques and performed experimental (e,2e) studies on both nitrogen and methane molecules.
 The data from the experiments were compared to theoretical calculations using various models and approximation methods; the molecular three-body distorted wave (M3DW) approximation, the distorted wave Born approximation (DWBA), the Ward–Macek (WM) approximation, the orientation-averaged molecular orbital (OAMO) approximation, the proper averaging (PA) approach, and the generalized Sturmian functions (GSF) approach.
 The work also involved the design of electronic circuits, building of computer-controlled power supplies and data acquisition modules, development of experimental control software and programming of micro-controllers (for control and communication between an experiment and its computer systems), and the development and use of scripting languages and libraries to analyze months of data generated by electron collision experiments.

 Low Energy Electron Scattering (2013-2015)